MolecularAI/nnaa_synthesizability/README.md

-# Non-Natural Amino Acid Synthesizability Analysis
+# NNAASynth : Non-Natural Amino Acid Synthesizability Analysis

 This repository provides an end-to-end framework for analyzing the synthetic accessibility of non-natural amino acids (NNAAs) and their protected forms.
 It leverages cheminformatics tools and deep learning models to:
 - Generate protected forms of input amino acids